syalumaglineceline-crypto/multilingual-property-rag-assistant/README.md

 }
 ```

-The endpoint returns semantically relevant document chunks together with source metadata and vector-distance information.
+The endpoint performs multilingual semantic retrieval, reranks candidate passages using a multilingual cross-encoder, and returns the highest-ranked source chunks with metadata and vector-distance information.

 ### Generate a Grounded Answer